yangweixin1406/shelby-quickstart/README.md

 * Linux or MacOS

 ## 📦 Installation
-**NOTE:** This repo requires the CLI for both [Shelby](https://docs.shelby.xyz/docs/cli) and [Aptos](https://aptos.dev/build/cli).
+**NOTE:** This repo requires the CLI for both [Shelby](https://docs.shelby.xyz/tools/cli) and [Aptos](https://aptos.dev/build/cli).
 Install these first if you haven't already.
 1. Fork this repository
 1. Clone to local filesystem
 1. Run `npm install` or equivalent
 1. Run `npm run build` or equivalent

 ## 🛠️ Setup
-Before working with the code in this repo, ensure that you've completed all of the steps in the [Shelby CLI Quick Start](https://docs.shelby.xyz/docs/cli) guide.
+Before working with the code in this repo, ensure that you've completed all of the steps in the [Shelby CLI Getting Started](https://docs.shelby.xyz/tools/cli) guide.
 This will give you access to the `shelby` command and simplify the steps described below.

 ## 💻 Usage